paypal/nemo-runner/README.md

 ```

+## Profile options

+`base` is the main profile configuration that others will merge into

+`base.tests` is an absolute path based glob pattern. (e.g. `"tests": "path:spec/!(wdb)*.js",`)

+`base.parallel` only valid for 'base'. if set to 'file' it will create a child process for each mocha file

+`base.mocha` mocha options. described elsewhere

+`base.env` any environment variables you want in the test process

 ## How it works

 nemo-runner injects a `nemo` instance into the Mocha context (for it, before, after, etc functions) which can be accessed by